Cisco ASA: Security Levels and Zones Explained

 • This is the highest security level assigned to the most Trusted Interface/Zone.
 Usually, we assign the Highest Security Level to the LAN / Corporate Interface.

-• Traffic from a High Security Level to a Low Security Level is allowed by default.
+• Traffic from a High-Security level to a Low-Security level is allowed by default.

 By default, inside security zone has a security level of 100.
 But, it is always 0 in different security zones names, i.e. outside, dmz.